simontorres/goodman_user_manual/user_manual/overview.rst

 Features
 ********
-- Self-contained, full data reduction package for the most commonly used spectroscopic setups with Goodman.
-Given the almost limitless number of possible configurations avaliable with the Goodman instrument, only the most popular configurations will be supported, though we will try to add as many modes as possible.
+- Self-contained, full data reduction package for the most commonly used predefined setups with Goodman HTS.
+Given the almost limitless number of possible configurations available with the Goodman instrument, only the most popular configurations will be supported, though we will try to add as many modes as possible.
 - Python based, using existing Astropy libraries as much as feasible.